The Hill of crosses

 Works of Art of the Monastery and Their Authors

 The monastery was designed by the architect Franciscan friar Angelo Polesello.
-The project The Monastery. was implemented by Leandro Rimmaudo Nunzio, the architect-restorer of the Sanctuary of La Verna.
+The project was implemented by Leandro Rimmaudo Nunzio, the architect-restorer of the Sanctuary of La Verna.
 The altar of the Chapel of St. Francis Receiving the Stigmata, the tabernacle, and the pulpit of the monastery of the Hill of Crosses were created by sculptor Rimantas Sakalauskas.
 The author of the stained glass in the Chapel is Professor Algis Dovydėnas, Head of the Stained Glass Department of the Academy of Fine Arts.
 The stained glass on the left side of the Chapel depict moments from the lives of St. Francis and his first brothers, the stained glass on the right represents the origin of the Franciscan Order in Lithuania and the most important moments in their history.

 The author of the altar painting “The Sermon to the Birds by St. Francis” is a Lithuanian Jew, Leo Ray, currently residing in Tel Aviv.
 The altar cross is a replica of the San Damiano Cross.
 Brother Carlo Bertagnin of Italy created the icons “St. Francis Receiving the Stigmata” and “Mary on the Throne” which are situated in the entrance porch of the Chapel.
 The sculptor Fabrizio Giannini created the bronze sculpture “St. Francis in Ecstasy” which is located in the courtyard of the monastery.
 Gintautas Kurmanskis’ Enterprise “Šiaulių kalviai” forged the Chapel gates and other iron works in the monastery and around it.